Mostafa3zazi/LeNet-5-network-MNIST-Fashion/README.md

-# LeNet-5-network-MNIST-digits
+# LeNet-5-network-MNIST-Fashion
-Implementing a LeNet-5 network to recognize the FashionMNIST digits.
+Implementing a LeNet-5 network to recognize the Fashion-MNIST.
 * Modify hyperparameters to get to the best performance.
   * activation function
   * weight initialization